 - 2) Once you decide that you are ready for a credit card, pay off the balance in full (or the total amount you charged) each month.
 Once you do NOT pay the balance in FULL (for most cards), you will owe interest on ANY card purchases you make until your balance is zero. - 3) Do NOT MAX OUT your credit cards!
 Keep charges to ideally less than 30% of your credit limit.
-This may help to improve your credit score. - 4) Keep the number of cards that you have small.
+This may help to improve your credit score.
+(See credit limit definition page 56.) - 4) Keep the number of cards that you have small.
 Having too many cards or applications for credit may be too hard to manage and may hurt your score. - 5) Check your credit record at least once a year for free at www.annualcreditreport.com.
-If you find an error on your record or think someone else may have put bills in your name, see page 63 for help. - 6) If you do not have credit, think about if or when you should obtain credit.
-Be sure to weigh the costs of any fees, risks or requirements with any benefits. - 7) Obtain a checking account and keep it balanced.
-This shows that you keep financial commitments. - 58 8) Establish a savings account and save often to show discipline.
-Emergency savings may also be used to help pay off your credit charges if you get in a pinch!
+Ideally, the status for all credit will be "pays as agreed."
+If you find an error on your record or think someone else may have put bills in your name, see page 64 or 66 for help.
+(You may also want to check free sites like Credit Karma or others to access your credit score but remember to check the fine print to make sure the site is free.) - 6) If you do not have credit, think about if or when you should obtain credit.
+Be sure to weigh the costs of any fees, risks or requirements with any benefits. - 7) Establish a savings account and limit your credit charges to the amount you have saved in your savings account.
+Emergency savings may then be used to help pay off your credit charges if you get in a pinch!